 This foot lump is one of the most common types.
 By and large, they have a rough texture with a raised surface.
 They are the smaller warts compared to the rest of the wart types.
 You could also notice small black spots that are red blood carousels.

 The plantar warts are caused due to the HPV virus.
 If you have cuts or injuries at the bottom of your foot, you are very susceptible to these warts.
-The virus enters your inner skin, therefore infecting it.
+The virus enters your inner skin, therefore infecting it in your skin.
 Hence forming warts.
 You might experience pain while walking or while you have footwear.
 These warts often don’t need any treatments.
 Although sometimes you might want to consult your doctor.
 In cases such as:

 - If your warts start bleeding or change color suddenly.